valgeirb/vue3-popper/docs/guide/getting-started.md

 ### What about styles?

-`Popper` comes with a list of predefined CSS variables.
-You can overwrite these variables to suit your needs.
+`Popper` comes with a list of predefined CSS variables with sensible defaults.
+If you want, you can overwrite these variables to suit your needs.

 #### CSS variables